Jared Leto and Anne Hathaway tell the story of WeWork's descent

 NEW YORK, USA – The rise and fall of office-sharing company WeWork has been turned into a television series with Oscar winners Anne Hathaway and Jared Leto at the helm.

-WeCrashed, an eight-part limited series about founders Rebekah and Adam Neumann, will begin streaming on Apple TV + on Friday, November 18.
-The show details the couple’s love story, successes and mistakes.
+WeCrashed, an eight-part limited series about founders Rebekah and Adam Neumann, will begin streaming on Apple TV + on Friday, March 18.
+The show details the couple’s love story, successes, and mistakes.

 In 2019, when WeWork first tried to launch an initial public offering with Adam Neumann as chief executive, the proposed share sale imploded spectacularly after investors balked at the company’s hefty losses, Neumann’s management style and WeWork’s corporate governance lapses.